-Enough Rally, Kroger Hiring Event and more news happening today
+Enough Rally, Kroger hiring event and more news happening today

 Here’s a look at some of the stories we’ll be following today as they make headlines across Southwest Virginia:

-- The 2022 Korean and Cold Wars Annual Government Briefings starts 9:00 a.m. until noon.
+- The 2022 Korean and Cold Wars Annual Government Briefings start at 9 a.m. and will last until noon.
 DPAA leadership, Korean War Project leaders and other scientists will be present during a livestream on their Facebook page.
-The DPAA, the Armed Forces Medical Examiner System, and the Service Casualty Offices will update 566 family members of loved ones who are unaccounted for in the Korean and Cold War.
+The DPAA, the Armed Forces Medical Examiner System and the Service Casualty Offices will update 566 family members of loved ones who are unaccounted for in the Korean and Cold Wars.
 Those families will also be briefed on what the government is doing to bring their loved ones home.

-- Henry County Board of Supervisors will meet at 3:00 p.m. in the Summerlin Boardroom of the Administration building.
-There, they will discuss the consideration of addition funding for the Blue Ridge Regional Library System.
+- Henry County Board of Supervisors will meet at 3 p.m. in the Summerlin Boardroom of the Administration building.
+There, they will discuss the consideration of additional funding for the Blue Ridge Regional Library System.

-- The Nawab Indian Cuisine is celebrating their 25th Business Anniversary this evening.
+- The Nawab Indian Cuisine is celebrating its 25th Business Anniversary this evening.
 The restaurant opened its doors in 1997.
-The celebration will take place from 6:00 p.m. to 8:00 p.m.
+The celebration will take place from 6 p.m. to 8 p.m.

-- Lynchburg City Council will hold a work session starting at 4:00 p.m. and then at 7:30 p.m. a normal meeting and a closed session will take place.
-A public hearing is also scheduled to discuss a vote on Redistricting Ward Boundaries, precincts, and polling places.
+- Lynchburg City Council will hold a work session starting at 4 p.m. and then at 7:30 p.m., a normal meeting and a closed session will take place.
+A public hearing is also scheduled to discuss a vote on Redistricting Ward Boundaries, precincts and polling places.

 Have a great Tuesday!